 - physical therapies

-These forms of treatment also allow patients to take a more active role in pain management.
+These forms of treatment also allow people to take a more active role in pain management.

 Dr. Teitelbaum believes exercise is critical in the relief of pain.
 A large percentage of pain comes from tight muscles.
-These may be triggered by:
+These may be triggered by overuse, inflammation, or other conditions.

 Regular exercise is important for treating chronic pain because it helps: